tmarktaylor/phmutest/README.md

 example with a fixture that applies a patch to doctest optionflags in --replmode.

-### Calling phmutest from pytest

-In some of the tests the --fixture function is in the same pytest file as the phmutest library call.
-This is not recommended because the Python file is imported again by fixture_function_importer() to a new module object.
-The Python file's module level code will be run a second time.
-If there are side-effects they will be repeated, likely with un-desirable and hard to troubleshoot behavior.

 ### Dotted path details

 The fixture function must be at the top level of a .py file.